JorgeCFedz/DTsAndALGs/README.md

 DTsAndALGs helps developers visualize the code for common data structures and algorithms, and run benchmarks using them.
 DTsAndALGs uses a simple and intuitive UI to quickly review on the spot.

-* Run multiple benchmarks at the same time.
+* Run multiple benchmarks at the same time and compare results.
-* Compare results among related benchmarks.
 * Quickly visualize and refresh algorithms and data structures code.
 * Review simpler implementations or explore real implementations following java API guidelines.
 * Avoid the hassles of surfing the web for hours seeking to refresh your basic knowledge of programming fundamentals.